A case study in Research

 Step 3: Several methods for assessing the case that you can use

-At the time of writing a case, you need to integrate different aspects which are essential in order to complete a picture.
-After that on the basis of the type of research performed you need to report your finding.
+At the time of writing a case, you need to integrate different aspects which are essential to complete a picture.
+After that based on the type of research performed you need to report your finding.

 In the case study, you need to write a separate section for methodology, discussion, and results.